Friday, September 23, 2011

-• You will never actually know the aerobic and power zones without knowing where lactic threshold occurs.
-Lactic threshold can occur anywhere from 75 percent to 85 percent (1).
-After finding the heart rate that represents lactic threshold, keep the LT zone within 5%.
+• Lactic threshold can occur anywhere from 75 percent to 85 percent of HRmax (1).
+After finding the heart rate that represents lactic threshold, keep the LT zone within a 5% upper and lower limit.

 • My LT Test: If your scared of needles like me, try the test I created to estimate lactic threshold.
-Be sure you're cleared by a physician before performing this test- it will put a lot of stress on the cardiovascular system!
-After a five minute warm up, ride as fast as possible for 12 minutes.
+Be sure you're cleared by a physician before performing any maximal-effort test.
+After a five minute warm up, ride at a maximal, steady effort for 12 minutes.
 Why 12 minutes?
-The test needs to be short enough in duration to prevent cardiac drift and local muscle fatigue from skewing the results.
-Cadence should be high (90-100 rpm) to promote circulation and activity from the aerobic system.
-At the end of every three minute segment, record heart rate.
-The average heart rate from the last three measurements will give you a good estimate of lactic threshold.
-Add 10% to create the upper limit of the LT zone.
+The test needs to be short enough to prevent cardiac drift and local muscle fatigue.
+Record heart rate at three minute intervals.
+The average of the last three measurements will give you a good estimate of lactic threshold.
+Add and subtract 5% to create the upper and lower limit of the LT zone.
 End the test with a 5-10 minute progressive cool down.

-• This might be the one condition where giving less than 100% will give more in return.
-As mentioned by ACSM, intensities above 100% HRmax produces smaller improvements in VO2 than intensities that are within 90-100% HRmax (4).
-I think it's also important to note that intensities that are above 100% will also increase the risk of overtraining.
+• The American College of Sports Medicine found that intensities above 100% HRmax produced smaller improvements in VO2max than intensities that are within 90-100% HRmax (4).
+It's also important to consider that intensities above 100% HRmax will also increase the risk of overtraining.

-• Rule 5: If you're exercising just for the health benefits, don't worry about details.
+If you're exercising just for the health benefits:

-• Stick to the simple ACSM heart rate zones.
-Although there are six zones, their zones are clearly defined and would be more appropriate for people new to exercise- not athletes.
-The conversions from HRmax to HRR/ VO2R to RPE is very convenient.
+• The ACSM heart rate zones are more appropriate for people new to exercise- not athletes.
+The conversions from HRmax to HRR/ VO2R to RPE are very convenient.

 Below are the THR zone recommendations from different sources.